csula/cs370-winter-2016/homework2/french-fries.md

 ## Variable and Function Definition

-These variables are declared at the topic of the program but are not shared between MPI processors.
+These variables are declared at the top of the program but are not shared between MPI processors.

 ```
 int world_size;